CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/appengine-jobs.md

 ## Results

-To test it we will need to add new Sales Order that is not approved.
+To test it, we will need to add new Sales Order that is not approved.

 ### Optional